Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 }
 ```

-Unfortunately, `BytesLib` doesn't implement `toUint24` function but we can implement it ourselves!
-Find a similar function
+Unfortunately, `BytesLib` doesn't implement `toUint24` function but we can implement it ourselves! `BytesLib` has multiple
-in `BytesLib.sol` and turn it into a `uint24` one:
+`toUintXX` functions, so we can take one of them and convert to a `uint24` one:
 ```solidity
 library BytesLibExt {
     function toUint24(bytes memory _bytes, uint256 _start)